prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>authorization defines the  header configuration to authenticate against the DigitalOcean API.
+<p>authorization defines the header configuration to authenticate against the Kuma control plane.
 Cannot be set at the same time as <code>oauth2</code>.</p>
 </td>
 </tr>